neetche/daknet/README.md

 ### Network Utilities

-Many networking utilities such as ping and traceroute rely on being able to manipulate network and transport headers, which isn't possible with standard networking stacks such as those provided by `std::io::net`.
+Many networking utilities such as ping and traceroute rely on being able to ani-pulate network and transport headers, which isn't possible with standard networking stacks such as those provided by `std::io::net`. // It's net2 and steeed still hasn't got a hang of it.

 ### Data Link Layer